 A story by Amanda Mascarelli (The Washington Post) was featured July 14, 2014 (The Toronto Star) and talked about this new dieting craze and what effect it might have on our youth.

 Anne Becker, a psychiatrist and eating disorder specialist at Harvard Medical School had never heard of this … [Read more...] about Could Thigh-Gap Be The Next Dieting Disaster?

 When I entered my clinical practice in the early 1990s, I was at the cusp of the introduction of the first blockbuster anti-depressant.
 I was very curious about Prozac.
 I let myself be wined and dined by the drug reps; they were so eager, young, and enthusiastic about their new product.
 I read … [Read more...] about Are Meds Your New Higher Power?

 For those of us working in the field of food addiction, the DSM-1V (Diagnostic and Statistics Manual) has been a poor reflection of our clinical reality.
 The highly controversial DSM-V, expected to be released in May 2013, may not be much of an improvement for the food addict.

 “You can't stop all foods!”
 This is the first response of the food addict who is searching for a healthy way to eat.
 What kind of diet must I follow?
 What is the menu plan?
 Is it a nutritious healthy food schedule?

 To begin with, semantics are important.
-We are … [Read more...] about What does a Food Addict Eat?
+We are not recommending a diet … [Read more...] about What does a Food Addict Eat?
 A Diet vs a Food Plan

 Food addiction is one paradigm towards understanding a problematic relationship to food.
 It is not yet a medical diagnosis, although there are plenty of indicators that food and disordered eating can be an addiction, indeed, an addiction as overpowering as cocaine or alcohol.